 \subsection{Summary}

-As shown in Table \ref{tab_LLM_SG_DRL_NO}, research on LPTMs in the network domain tends to focus on building foundation models for specific categories of tasks.
+As shown in Table \ref{tab_LLM_SG_DRL_NO}, research on LPTMs in the network domain tends to focus on building foundation models for specific task categories.
 Only subsequently is attention given to lower-level tasks related to network optimization, such as user intent understanding.
-Currently, the application of LPTMs in network optimization has evolved from initial efforts in multi-modal data processing and code generation to more advanced capabilities like user intent comprehension and complex task reasoning.
+Currently, the application of LPTMs in network optimization has evolved from initial efforts in multimodal data processing and code generation to more advanced capabilities such as user intent comprehension and complex task reasoning.
 This progression reflects a growing trend of adapting general-purpose LPTMs to a wide range of networking tasks, with flexible model sizes enabling practical deployment.

 It is worth noting, however, that these models largely follow the same architectures and training strategies as popular LLMs.
 While they have achieved impressive task-specific results—thanks to the scale of their training data and parameters—they also inherit the known limitations of current LPTMs, particularly in learning mathematical rules and performing compositional reasoning.
 Given that simply increasing data and model size no longer yields significant improvements in reasoning ability, there is a pressing need to examine and reflect on the upper bounds of their performance.